QuipNetwork/ethereum-sdk/DEPLOYMENTS.md

-`QuipWallet` (the sunset WOTS+ implementation, `contracts/deprecated/wots/`) calls into the `WOTSPlus` library at runtime — its compiled bytecode contains a placeholder that must be replaced with WOTSPlus's address before deploy. (`QuipFactory` no longer links WOTSPlus: the WOTS+ decoupling removed its last dependency, so factory bytecode is link-free.)
+`QuipWallet` (the sunset WOTS+ implementation, `contracts/deprecated/wots/`) calls into the `WOTSPlus` library at runtime — its compiled bytecode contains a placeholder that must be replaced with WOTSPlus's address before deploy. (`WalletFactory` no longer links WOTSPlus: the WOTS+ decoupling removed its last dependency, so factory bytecode is link-free.)
 Foundry handles the wallet linking via the `[profile.deploy]` profile in `foundry.toml`: